Seren-Hughes/boops-and-snoots-rescue/README.md

 As part of the initial planning phase, I identified additional pages and features that would enhance the website experience:

-- **About Page** – A section detailing the organization's history and mission.
+- **About Page** – A section detailing the organisation's history and mission.
 - **Volunteer Page** – Information on volunteer roles, benefits, and how to apply.
 This page was also intended to include an application form for volunteers and an accordion-style FAQ section to address common questions about volunteering.
 - **Gallery of Success Stories** – A collection of adopted animals and their happy endings.
 - **Events Section** – A showcase of past fundraising events and a link to social media for updates.